-George Mason University is a public, state institution, so it offers a reduced tuition rate of $9,510 for in-state students who attend full-time.
-For students who are not considered Virginia-residents, out-of-state tuition is $32,970 a year.
+George Mason University is a public, state institution, so it offers a reduced tuition rate of $9,796 for students who qualify as state residents and attend full-time.
+For non-Virginia residents, out-of-state tuition is $33,960 a year.

 George Mason University has the same tuition for international students as for those from out of state.

-International students at George Mason University can expect to pay around $32,970 per year, before any scholarships or financial aid.
+International students at George Mason University usually pay around $33,960 per year, before any scholarships or financial aid.

-Room and board at George Mason University is $12,090 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Room and board at George Mason University is $12,630 a year.
+This number covers the cost of living in dorms or other on-campus housing, plus a dining plan that enables you to eat in the school dining facilities.

 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of George Mason University undergrads use financial aid to finance their education.
-In 2021, 11,820 of the 27,105 undergrads enrolled received financial aid.
-George Mason University meets 54.3 percent of the demonstrated financial need for undergraduates.
+In 2022, 11,757 of the 26,882 undergrads enrolled received financial aid.
+George Mason University meets 52.2% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $15,991 a year.
-Around 58 percent of George Mason University undergrads take out student loans to cover any remaining costs.
-George Mason University graduates who have student loans graduate with an average of $31,797 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $15,325 a year.
+Around 59% of George Mason University undergrads take out student loans to cover any remaining costs.
+George Mason University graduates who have student loans graduate with an average of $30,678 of student loan debt.

 The average debt for each loan type varies.